Who We Are and What We Do

 We are a group of volunteer Conservationists who refuse to simply stand by and watch, whilst our seas turn into uninhabitable dumping grounds.

-The global marine debris problem is one the greatest threats our planet has ever encountered.
+The Abandoned, Discarded and Lost Fishing Gear (ADLFG also known as Ghost Gear) and general marine debris, especially plastics, are some the greatest threats our planet has ever encountered.
 If the seas can no longer sustain life, neither can the planet.
-The problems posed by marine debris are as diverse as the techniques used to overcome them.
+The problems posed by these threats are as diverse as the techniques used to overcome them.
 Divers are in a unique position to assist in tackling this threat.

 The group is made up of people from various backgrounds, agencies and organisations.
 We are supported by The National Trust, who own some of our finest coastline.
 They help us to access the more remote dive sites, that would otherwise be neglected.